The $B^+ \to K^+ \nu \bar \nu$ decay as a search for the QCD axion

 \begin{widetext}

 \end{widetext}

-The different cases described and the resulting bounds are summarized in \reftab{tab:bounds}, which assumes $m_a = 0$.
+The different cases described and the resulting bounds are summarized in \reftab{tab:bounds}, which assumes $m_a = 0$~ \footnote{Ref.~\cite{Ferber:2022rsf} obtains a bound slightly above $1 \times 10^{-6}$ for the branching ratio in the low-$m_a$ regime, based on a projected dataset of 0.5~ab$^{-1}$.
+Since Ref.~\cite{Ferber:2022rsf} predates Ref.~\cite{\BelleIIevi}, a detailed numerical comparison of the limits is not straightforward.
+We note however that we achieve a very similar sensitivity---see results in \reftab{tab:bounds}---using 0.362ab$^{-1}$ of actual data, dominated by the ITA selection.}.
 Results for a general value of the axion mass are shown in Fig.~\ref{fig:mass}.
 This figure quantitatively conveys two important pieces of information.
 First, as one would expect, the bound is weakened by an order of magnitude in the $m_{\nunu}$ bins where data and the SM $\BpKpvv$ prediction are in tension.
-These discrepant bins can actually be used to set both an upper and a lower bound on $\mcB_a$ \cite{Altmannshofer:2023hkn,\boltonI,\boltonII}, as shown in \reffig{fig:massBP} in the Supplemental \refsec{app:plots}.
+These discrepant bins can actually be used to set both an upper and a lower bound on $\mcB_a$ \cite{Altmannshofer:2023hkn,\boltonI,\boltonII,Alda:2025uwo}, as shown in \reffig{fig:massBP} in \refapp{app:plots}.

 Second, and less obviously, the bound depends only marginally on the assumption of new physics in $\mcB_{\nunu}$---namely, on whether $\mu_{\nunu}$ is set to unity or left floating.
 This is an important conclusion, making the $\BpKpvv$ decay a {\em double} probe: of new short-distance physics in the $\BpKpvv$ amplitude, testable by $\mu_{\nunu} \neq 1$, and of new light, elusive particles, produced as $B \to K a$, with a BR sensitivity proportional to the total $\mcB_{\nunu}$ uncertainty~\cite{Cavan-Piton:2024pqp}.
 This second point is also conveyed by the similarity between the bounds in the first and second rows of \reftab{tab:bounds}.
 In the case where $\mcB_{\nunu}$ is fixed to its SM value, we verify that varying it by as much as 10\% has a negligible impact on these results.
 To corroborate this conclusion even further, we evaluate the bound on $\mcB_a$ assuming fixed values of $\mu_{\nunu}$ but different from unity.
-As shown in Fig.~\ref{fig:fixed_mununu} of the Supplemental \refsec{app:plots}, the resulting bound has only a mild dependence on the specific value of the di-neutrino signal strength---even for huge beyond-SM contributions to the $\BpKpvv$ amplitude.
+As shown in Fig.~\ref{fig:fixed_mununu} of \refapp{app:plots}, the resulting bound has only a mild dependence on the specific value of the di-neutrino signal strength---even for huge beyond-SM contributions to the $\BpKpvv$ amplitude.

 The BR limit in \reffig{fig:mass} (upper row) can be translated into a bound on the coupling-rescaled Peccei-Quinn scale $\FVsb \equiv 2 f_a / \kV{sb}$ \cite{\camalich}, to obtain a bound on this scale.
 This bound is shown in \reffig{fig:mass} (lower row), as a function of $m_a$ for the two alternative $\mu_{\nunu}$ possibilities.
 Limits for $m_a\simeq0$ are collected in Table~\ref{tab:bounds}.
 As the table shows, we obtain $|\FVsb| \ge 0.9 \times 10^9$ GeV for the QCD axion, which improves by one order of magnitude the pre-existing bound \cite{\camalich}.